picolove/picolove/README.md

 What it is:

- * An implementation of PICO-8's api in love
+ * An implementation of PICO-8's API in LÖVE

 What is PICO-8: